OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

     - We recommend printing messages required to understand progress and deployment failures.
 The rest of the information should be streamed to a file, then published as a deployment [artifact](docs/projects/deployment-process/artifacts.md).
 1. Prefer [Listening Tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended) or [SSH](/docs/infrastructure/deployment-targets/linux/ssh-target.md) instead of [Polling Tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) wherever possible:
     - Listening Tentacles and SSH place the Octopus Server under less load.
-    - We try to make Polling Tentacles as efficient as possible, but by their very nature, they can place the Octopus Server under high load just handling the incoming connections.
+    - We try to make Polling Tentacles as efficient as possible.
+However, they can place the Octopus Server under high load, just handling incoming connections.
 1. Reduce the frequency and complexity of automated health checks using [machine policies](/docs/infrastructure/deployment-targets/machine-policies.md).
 1. Disable automatic indexing of the [built-in package repository](/docs/packaging-applications/package-repositories/index.md) if not required.